June 27, 2023

 • Distance: 16.1 miles

-It was a good first night on trail.
+It was a good first night on the PCT.
 I slept well, but I found myself wide awake with the sun around 5:40 am, which was at least an hour earlier than I’d wanted to get up and out of my cozy quilt.
-Despite the hour, I knew Poledork and I weren’t any rush to hit the trail right away.
+Despite the hour, I knew Poledork and I weren’t in any rush to hit the trail right away.
 We were still trying to find our rhythm together as a duo out here on the trail.

 This was where I realized the difference of hiking with a partner.
-If I were out here on trail by myself, I would have rolled over to heat some water for breakfast in my open tent vestibule.
-And then, I would have enjoyed my hot coffee and oatmeal as I lingered inside my tent and stayed tucked in warm quilt.
+If I were out here on the trail by myself, I would have rolled over to heat some water for breakfast in my open tent vestibule.
+And then, I would have enjoyed my hot coffee and oatmeal as I lingered inside my tent and stayed tucked in my warm quilt.

 But, hiking with another person (who I’m currently sharing a fuel canister with) meant I had to physically get up this morning.
 No half-assing it.
 No lazing in my tent until I felt 100% warm enough to break down camp and get going.
-I needed to pull myself together and wander over to the kitchen area between our two tents for breakfast like a civilized person.
+I needed to pull myself together and wander over to the kitchen area between our two tents to make breakfast like a civilized person.

 Poledork was awake already too, which didn’t surprise me.
 She’s an early bird all year round, even when the sun doesn’t rise at this premature hour.
-So the two of us gathered around the stove to boil water in the cool morning air, then we began to discuss our hiking plans for the day over a leisurely breakfast.
+So the two of us gathered around the stove to boil water in the cool morning air, and then we began to discuss our hiking plans for the day over a leisurely breakfast.

 Our shared goal was to hike 16 miles today and end at a creek on the far side of I-5, just beyond Callahan’s Lodge, a popular spot for hikers to head into Ashland, Oregon.
-With heavy packs full of food, neither of us had any need to get off trail so early.
+With heavy packs full of food, neither of us had any need to get off the trail so early.
 We could blast past this first town stop and head over to the east side of the interstate where we hoped there’d be plenty of room near another water source to set up camp for the night.

 HAZMAT